-Why do they see this sale call so differently?
-Mostly it is because of those glasses.
-The sales guy sees the bonding as a huge buying sign because that is what he looks for when he buys.
-The sales manager sees the technique of the call and without the proper steps, it can‘t work except for luck.
-He is a guy that doesn’t believe in luck, he believes in fact and process.
-All of the tees need to be crossed and the I’s dotted then and only they will buy.
+Why do you and your salesperson see this sales call so differently?
+It is mostly because of those filtering glasses.
+The sales guy sees the bonding as a huge buying sign, because that is what he looks for when he buys.
+You, the sales manager, see the technique of the call, which was flawed, and without the proper steps.
+You feel it cannot work unless luck steps in and lends a hand.
+And since you do not believe in luck, only in fact and process, you have a very skeptical view of the outlook for this particular prospect signing a contract.
+You believe that all of the “T”s need to be crossed and the “I”s dotted before the prospect will buy.

 So who is correct?
-Not that there is necessarily a right answer besides the fact that everyone sees things very differently.
+While time alone will tell whether this particular prospect will sign or not, the larger truth is that there is not always a right or wrong answer to how you view situations.
+Everyone sees things very differently.
 How important is that to know?
 Well, let’s take this from a few angles.
-First, as a sales manager.
-Do you see how an enthusiastic salesperson can paint a picture so Rosey that you have it practically booked and it isn’t even close?
-Or a salesperson says the prospect doesn’t like her, but really she is calling on a quiet, deep-thinker type and he was just going through the questions he felt were important, quietly and consciously.
-Actually, he had all intentions of buying the product but the glasses she sees through are, “he doesn’t like me” which to her means, no sale.
+First, that of a sales manager.
+Do you see how an enthusiastic salesperson can paint a picture so rosy that they have it practically booked and it is not even close?

-As a salesperson, we do this most often in the presentation stage.
-We give all of the “features and benefits” of the product as we see them or worse as someone in corporate decided the benefits should be.
+Sometimes we see through other people’s filters.
+As salespersons, we do this often in the presentation stage.
+Rather than giving all of the “features and benefits” of the product as we see them, we give them as someone in corporate decided we should see them.